cristianvasquez/thingies_gym/readme.md

 ## Rent and buy ruleset

-* A thingy can buy a 'Wild' house, paying a a one-time fee in apples.
+* A thingy can buy a 'Wild' house, paying a one-time fee in apples.
 The house becomes 'Owned'
-* If a thingy stays in a 'Owned' house, pays apples to the owner.
+* If a thingy stays in an 'Owned' house, pays apples to the owner.

 ## Fractional ownership ruleset